Templates · Budgeting

 Housing

-Rent or mortgage, utilities, maintenance, and property taxes.
+Rent or mortgage, utilities, maintenance, property taxes — the roof-over-your-head stuff.

 Transportation